mottad14/yumBuns/README.md

 This is a personal project implementing ReactJS's Create React App environment, Google's Firebase Authentication, and AWS's EC2 Hosting and Deployment.

-#Watch a demo of YumBuns!
+# Watch me demo this version of YumBuns

 This project uses React JS and Boostrap for a quick & seamless component and element built front-end UI.
 Recipe data is stored and built using MongoDb through its NoSQL query API model - using Express as the routing middleware.

 Users are able to register and subscribe through a timed pop up or out of their own interest using Google's Firebase authentication and registration/subscription.

-#Front end to Back End request/response diagram:
+# Front end to Back End request/response diagram: